-- EEC allows in-person childcare.
-Programs must follow COVID protocols.
+- Programs providing in-person child care must follow COVID protocols.

 - Parents who participate in a SNAP Path to Work program, DTA’s Employment and Training programs for SNAP households, can now get a child care voucher for eligible kids under age 13.
-The voucher lasts 12 months even if the family begins working during that time.
+The voucher lasts 12 months even if parents begin working during that time.
 Find out more here.

 - For information about masking policies in a specific school, check the District website.